 A cumulative analysis requires noise modeling to include any wind turbine and substation existing and proposed by the time of the filing the application, and any existing sensitive receptors within a two (2)-mile radius from any wind turbine or substation proposed for the facility.
-The Fenner Wind Farm is an existing wind facility within a two (2)-mile radius of a Hoffman Falls Wind turbine or substation.
-As a result, a cumulative noise analysis occurred for these facilities (Hoffman Falls Wind and Fenner Wind).
-Further details are found in Appendix 7-H.
+There are no existing or proposed wind facilities within a two (2) mile radius of an Agricola Wind turbine or substation.
+As a result, no cumulative noise analysis was performed.